ryankooy/liri-node-app/README.md

 ### Concert-This

-When a user inputs `node liri concert-this <artist name>`, Liri requests data from the Bands In Town API, returning information about the next 15 concert dates for the selected artist, and then displays the data; venue names and locations are included in these results.
+When a user inputs `node liri concert-this <artist name>`, Liri requests data from the Bands In Town API, returning information about the next 15 concert dates for the selected artist, and then outputs the data; venue names and locations are included in these results.
 The user is notified if no shows are found.

 ![the 'concert-this' command](https://media.giphy.com/media/eMDz5RbxdTtlcosaOn/giphy.gif)

 ### Movie-This

 For finding movie stats with Liri, a user types `node liri movie-this <movie title>`.
-This argument requests data from the OMDB API, and displays various information about the movie including averaged critic ratings from IMDB and Rotten Tomatoes.
+This command requests data from the OMDB API, and displays information about the movie including averaged critic ratings from IMDB and Rotten Tomatoes.
 If the queried movie is not found, the user will be alerted by a message.

 ![the 'movie-this' command](https://media.giphy.com/media/gHQCdj8i3nSHC8xWfx/giphy.gif)

 ### Do-What-It-Says

-Liri provides a feature called Do-What-It-Says, which reads content from a text file named *random.txt* and executes any argument and query term that is present.
-The text must contain one of the arguments discussed above, followed by a comma, then a search term surrounded by quotes.
+Liri provides a feature called Do-What-It-Says, which reads content from a text file named *random.txt* and executes any command/query-term pair present.
+The text must contain one of the commands discussed above, followed by a comma, and finally, a search term within quotes.
 A user simply types `node liri do-what-it-says` to utilize this feature.

 ![the 'do-what-it-says' commands](https://media.giphy.com/media/SUczF0kBZWgh37cb5j/giphy.gif)

 ### log.txt

-In addition to displaying any results, Liri logs the data as text to *log.txt*, allowing a user to access a receipt of all prior searches.
+In addition to displaying results, Liri logs a copy of the data as text to *log.txt*, allowing a user to access a receipt of all prior searches.

 ## Technologies Used